eclipse-embed-cdt/web-jekyll/pages/eclipse/project/assign-device.md

-An even better packs integration (planned for the future release), will make this setting even more convenient, by starting the projects templates with this selection; it is also planned to use this extra data to automatically set the build ARM family.
+An even better packs integration (planned for the future release), will make this setting even more convenient, by starting the projects templates with this selection; it is also planned to use this extra data to automatically set the build Arm family.

-Accompanying the device there is also a set of definition for the memory map, which will be used in a future release to automatically generate the linker scripts.
+For each device there is also a set of memory map definitions, which might be used in a future release to automatically generate the linker scripts.